HFrajacomo/Draconic-Revolution/Game Details/World_Save.md

 Imagine that every in-game biome has a pallete.
 But not for colors... for blocks.
 It's common to see Grass, Dirt and Stone in a Plains Biome.
 It's common to see sand in the desert and snow in the tundras.
 Going further even, it's common to have blocks generated with an *'untouched'* HP and State information.
 Therefore, these common informations should be highly compressed.
 How?

-Instead of storing every single individual block in memory, **we check if a block is in it's Biome pallete first.** If the block/metadata is in the biome's pallete, then write it's data once, and then write the total amount of exactly identical information we will find if loading the chunk straight.
+Instead of storing every single individual block in memory, **we check if a block is in its Biome pallete first.** If the block/metadata is in the biome's pallete, then write it's data once, and then write the total amount of exactly identical information we will find if loading the chunk straight.
 Whenever we find another block or another state, we stop, reset the block-to-be-written and start all over again.
 Blocks/States outside of the pallete are stored normally.

 # Congratulations